 Information for the Tenant

-It is helpful if you leave information for the Tenant, e.g. on operating the central heating and hot water system, washing machine and alarm system, and the day refuse is collected etc.
+It is helpful if you leave information for the Tenant, e.g. operating the central heating and hot water system, washing machine and alarm system, and where refuse can be disposed of etc.

 You should provide one set of keys for each Tenant.
 Where we will be managing we will arrange to have duplicates cut as required.